Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Introduction

-In this work, we aim to make data augmentation more realistic and effective to benefit the network training for medical image segmentation tasks.
-To this end, we develop an adversarial training approach for the joint optimization of data augmentation and network parameters (see Fig.~\ref{fig:framework}), wherein the data augmentation parameters are optimized by taking both image information and the current network state into account.
-Inspired by the recent success of adversarial data augmentation which augments images with addictive adversarial noise~\citep{Miyato_2018_PAMI_VAT,Wang_2021_MedIA_Deep}, we consider modeling more complex and realistic MR-specific image variations that may occur at medical imaging applications to increase the data diversity. \revise{Specifically, we introduce \advchain, an enhanced adversarial data augmentation with a chain of different image photometric and geometric transformations, including} a) an image noise augmentation model; b) an intensity transformation model which amplifies intensity non-uniformity by simulating low-frequency intensity corruptions caused by inhomogeneities of the magnetic field; c) a global image geometric transformation model based on affine transformation that simulates patient movement (e.g., rotation, translation) and imaging resolution variations (e.g., scaling) during scanning; d) a diffeomorphic deformation model which simulates intra-subject morphological difference attributed to pathology, growth and motion, and inter-subject morphological difference.
-By generating realistic and various `hard' examples, we force the network to defend itself from these adversarial attacks and learn robust semantic features for the segmentation task.
-We demonstrate the efficacy of the proposed method on two public MR image datasets in challenging low-data settings (e.g., with only 1 labeled subject for training), and show that our approach outperforms several strong baseline methods and improves the generalisability of the model on MR segmentation tasks.
+\revise{The proposed framework \advchain\ can accommodate a wide range of differentiable photometric and geometric transformations for the joint optimization of data augmentation and network in both supervised and semi-supervised learning.
+In this work, as a proof of concept, four different image transformation models are employed to resemble realistic imaging variations in MR imaging.
+They are: a) an image noise augmentation model; b) an intensity transformation model which amplifies intensity non-uniformity by simulating low-frequency intensity corruptions caused by inhomogeneities of the magnetic field; c) a global image geometric transformation model based on affine transformation that simulates patient movement (e.g., rotation, translation) and imaging resolution variations (e.g., scaling) during scanning; d) a diffeomorphic deformation model which simulates intra-subject morphological difference attributed to pathology, growth and motion, and inter-subject morphological difference.
+By generating realistic and various `hard' examples for data augmentation, we force the network to learn robust semantic features against various imaging variations, leading to improved model generalization.
+Besides, \advchain\ strengthens the consistency regularization for medical segmentation tasks by employing a composite loss function, which encourages both pixel-level consistency as well as contour-based consistency (Sec.~\ref{SEC:consistency loss}).
+We demonstrate the efficacy of the proposed method on two public MR image datasets in challenging low-data supervised and semi-supervised settings (e.g., with only 1 labeled subject for training).
+Our method outperforms several strong consistency-regularized methods and strong composite data augmentation method (RandAugment~\citep{Cubuk_2020_RandAugment}) in low-data regimes (e.g., with only 1 or \secondrevise{3} labeled subject for training), indicating its efficacy to improve the generalisability of the model on MR segmentation tasks when labeled data is limited.}